Cool Ganesha: Cast

+Soundtrack

+The music was composed by Manikanth Kadri.
+The audio was released under the label Jhankar Music.

 Reception

 A critic from Rediff.com wrote that "Cool Ganesha is a cool entertainer and a good pastime for people who are looking for a comedy film to watch this weekend".
 A critic from The Times of India wrote that "the story is old wine in new bottle".
 A critic from Bangalore Mirror wrote that "Cool Ganesha is not cool at all.
 Instead, it’s a tepid comedy that can still be enjoyed on telly".